 A veteran medical coder may get too comfortable with his or her work, operating on autopilot.
 Perhaps your coder has seen these particular types of visits thousands of times and has the codes memorized.

 A common coding denial results when the coder selects the wrong code based on the new or established patient guidelines.
 This type of error is indicative of taking the time to check all of the details and read the entire chart not just the header.
 Another common example is when a procedure is coded as ‘routine’ instead of correctly coded as ‘diagnostic’.
-Most denials like this are a result from missing details in the medical record.
+Most denials like this are a result of missing details in the medical record.
 The good news is that these types of common denials can most likely be easily prevented by simply double-checking work.
 If quality is emphasized and a coder’s performance is evaluated regularly, coders will pay more attention to the details they need to accurately code.

 If you are trying to get somewhere fast, you might try taking a shortcut.
 Sometimes a shortcut works great, but other times you get lost or arrive at a dead end.
 Retracing your steps takes twice as long as it would have if you would have just listened to Siri and taken her route from the outset.
 In coding, taking shortcuts may save some time, especially when a coder feels overwhelmed by a large backlog of work.